google/WebFundamentals/src/content/en/fundamentals/security/credential-management/retrieve-credentials.md

 Auto sign-in can happen anywhere on your website;
 not only the top page but other leaf pages too.
+This is useful when users reach various pages in your website, via a search engine.

 To enable auto sign-in: